jarusll/the-logs/index.md

 This style of keeping track is not efficient.
 I need to start using kanban.
 I have noticed there 1 big task & a small one which I do get done, I need to start planning considering that.

 I'll soon tinker around with elixir.
-One of the aspects where I can improve alot is testing.
+One of the aspects where I can improve a lot is testing.
 This is very overlooked and it really pays off in the long run.
 I am going to setup a tdd lab and fuck around until I get comfortable.

 Nasty thing happened, ref lock thing on my git repo.
 I am making backup repos now.